MicrosoftDocs/memdocs/memdocs/intune/enrollment/macos-enroll.md

 ## User-owned macOS devices (BYOD)

-People can BYOD, or *bring-your-own-device*, and enroll personal devices in Intune themselves.
+Intune supports *bring-your-own-device*, or *BYOD*, which lets people enroll their personal devices themselves.
 To set up enrollment for BYOD scenarios, complete the prerequisites in this article.
 Then tell your device users to use one of these options to enroll devices:

 - Sign in to [Company Portal website](https://portal.manage.microsoft.com) and follow on-screen instructions to add device.
 - Install Company Portal app for Mac at [aka.ms/EnrollMyMac](https://aka.ms/EnrollMyMac) and follow-on screen instructions to add device.